Note: This post may contain affiliate links! Check our disclaimer if you need more info!

 Imbibe Yourself at Arrington Vineyards

 Arrington Vineyards is another of my favorite things to do in Franklin, TN.
 The highlight, of course, is their wine.
-They offer a variety of whites, reds, sweets for a variety of palates.
+They offer a variety of whites, reds, and sweets for a variety of palates.
 You can order a wine flight to taste the different kinds or you can order a mix to try some of each.
 We got the sweet sampler and loved it so much that we ended up taking two bottles home!
 The property has just over 5 acres of outdoor space including a really large green space, a country-style barn, and wooded picnic areas.
 Words don’t convey how amazing this place is!
 Check it out and let me know what you think of the frosé!

 Embrace the Charm of Leiper’s Fork